barrel/barrel-dev-best-practices/platforms/shopify/theming.md

 #### Variables
 - Liquid variables should be scoped to the module in which they are used.
 In most cases, you should not be declaring a variable in one file and using it inside of another.
-- Each variable should be reset to `false` at the bottom of the file it's being used in.
+- Each variable should be reset to `nil` at the bottom of the file it's being used in.

 Do this (in one file):
 ```
 {%- assign VARIABLE_NAME = VARIABLE_VALUE | Default: blank -%}
 // do some stuff in your template file
-{%- assign VARIABLE_NAME = false  -%}
+{%- assign VARIABLE_NAME = nil -%}
 ```

 Don't do this: